deafrica_tools.spatial

 xarray.DataArray

-deafrica_tools.spatial.xr_vectorize(da, attribute_col='attribute', transform=None, crs=None, dtype='float32', export_shp=False, verbose=False, **rasterio_kwargs)
+deafrica_tools.spatial.xr_vectorize(da, attribute_col=None, crs=None, dtype='float32', output_path=None, verbose=True, **rasterio_kwargs)

-Vectorises a xarray.DataArray into a geopandas.GeoDataFrame.
+Vectorises a raster xarray.DataArray into a vector geopandas.GeoDataFrame.

 Parameters

-• dtype (str, optional) – Data type must be one of int16, int32, uint8, uint16, or float32
+• dtype (str, optional) – Data type of must be one of int16, int32, uint8, uint16, or float32

-• **rasterio_kwargs – A set of keyword arguments to rasterio.features.shapes Can include mask and connectivity.
+• **rasterio_kwargs – A set of keyword arguments to rasterio.features.shapes.
+Can include mask and connectivity.

 Returns